Far North District Council: History

 The council was formed in 1989, replacing the Bay of Islands County Council, Kaikohe Borough Council (1947–1989), Kaitaia Borough Council (1922–1989), Hokianga County Council, Mangonui County Council and Whangaroa County Council (1876–1989).

 In 2020, the council had 384 staff, including 55 earning more than $100,000.
 According to the right-wing Taxpayers' Union think tank, residential rates averaged $2,428.

+Community Boards

+The Far North District currently has 3 community boards, Bay of Islands-Whangaroa, Kaikohe-Hokianga and Te Hiku.
+Geographically they cover the entire district and are synonymous with the general ward boundaries.